youfch/godot-gaussian-splatting/README.md

 [简体中文说明](README_CN.md)

+Current plugin version: `1.1.0`

 `gdgs` is a Godot 4 Gaussian Splatting plugin built around `CompositorEffect` and compute shaders.

-It imports supported 3D Gaussian Splat `.ply` assets, places them in a scene through `GaussianSplatNode`, and composites the result with the regular 3D scene using scene depth.
+It imports supported 3D Gaussian Splat assets, places them in a scene through `GaussianSplatNode`, and composites the result with the regular 3D scene using scene depth.

 ## Demo